Divorce & Separation

 The possible issues needed to be addressed in divorces include: division of property and payment of debts, child custody and support, maintenance (spousal support), child visitation and attorney’s fees.

-Call (757) 354-1243 to schedule your consultation
+Call (757) 354-1243 to schedule a consultation

 249 Central Park Ave | Suite 300 | Town Center | Virginia Beach